Axenfeld-Rieger syndrome type 1

 Abnormalities of the Eye's Anterior Chamber, Iris, Cornea and Lens NCT00001161

-To locate information resulting from these completed studies, you can either e-mail or call the National Library of Medicine (NLM) Customer Service.
+To find the results from these completed studies, you can either e-mail or call the National Library of Medicine (NLM) Customer Service.
 Include the title of the study and the ClinicalTrials.gov identifier, and a librarian at NLM can assist you in searching the medical literature for published results on the completed clinical trial.

 You can also contact the Patient Recruitment and Public Liaison (PRPL) Office at the National Institutes of Health (NIH).
-We recommend calling the toll-free number listed below to speak with a specialist, who can help you determine if you are eligible for any clinical trials.
-If you are located outside the United States, and would like to be contacted via telephone, you will need to provide your telephone number in full, including area code and international dialing prefix.
+We recommend calling 1-800-411-1222 to speak with a specialist, who can help you determine if you are eligible for any clinical trials.
+If you are located outside the United States, and would like to be contacted via telephone, you will need to contact PRPL and provide your telephone number in full, including area code and international dialing prefix.

 Patient Recruitment and Public Liaison Office